mazwat/mazwat.github.io/making-circuits-lm.md

 ![Switch](images/switch.jpg)
 *fig 7. - Double Throw Switch\

 When the switch is in one position, the common terminal is connected to the A terminal, so current flows from the common terminal to the A terminal but no current flows to the B terminal.
 When the switch is moved to its other position, the terminal connections are reversed: current flows from the common terminal to the B terminal, but no current flows though the A terminal.
+Essentially this means we can use the pins to choose whether the switch starts in the on position of the off position.

 e